xwausse/SQL-homework/lesson-5/homework/homework.md

 9. Write a query that returns the difference between the Products and Products_Discounted tables using EXCEPT.
 10. Create a conditional column using IIF that shows 'Expensive' if the Price is greater than 1000, and 'Affordable' if less, from Products table.
 11. Write a query to find employees in the Employees table who have either Age < 25 or Salary > 60000.
-12. Use IF statement to update the salary of an employee based on their department, increase by 10% if they work in 'HR' or EmployeeID = 5
+12. Update the salary of an employee based on their department, increase by 10% if they work in 'HR' or EmployeeID = 5
 ________________________________________

 ##  Hard-Level Tasks